 Since her capture in 1970, Lolita has been kept in a tank that violates the Animal and Plant Health Inspection Service (APHIS) standards for size requirements.
 APHIS is an operating unit of the United States Department of Agriculture (USDA).

 Lolita is approximately 21 feet long and 7,000 pounds.
-Per the guidelines, the tank for a killer whale the size of Lolita must be a minimum of 48 feet wide in either direction with a straight line of travel across the middle.
-Lolita’s tank is only 35 feet wide from the front wall to the slide out (work island) barrier*.
+Per the guidelines, the tank for a killer whale the size of Lolita must be at least 48 feet wide in either direction with a straight line of travel across the middle.
+Lolita’s tank is only 35 feet wide from the front wall to the slide-out (work island) barrier*.
 It is 20 feet deep at the deepest point and a mere 12 feet deep around the edges.
-The Miami Seaquarium is in need of major repairs, and per the Marine Mammal Inventory Report, has a substantial death rate for their animals.
+The Miami Seaquarium needs significant repairs, and per the Marine Mammal Inventory Report, it has a substantial death rate for its animals.